TG9541/stm8s001rs485/README.md

 Components occupy both sides of a PCB of 33.4mm x 1/4" (the minimal width supported by Oshpark).

-On the front side there is the STM8S001J3M3, a 3.3V LDO XC6206 regulator, the RS485 signalling LEDs and some caps:
+On the front side there is the STM8S001J3M3, a 3.3V LDO XC6206 regulator, some passive component, and the RS485 signalling LEDs:

 ![STM8S001J3 RS485 schematics](doc/STM8S001J3_RS485_front.png)